OpenTranslationBible/open-bible/en-GB/10.2 Samuel/md/2-samuel-15.md

 ## 2 Samuel 15:36

-Behold, their two sons are with them there, Ahimaaz, Zadok’s son,
+Look, their two sons are there with them, Ahimaaz, the son of Zadok,
-and Jonathan, Abiathar’s son;
+and Jonathan, the son of Abiathar;
-and by them you shall send to me everything you hear.”
+and through them you shall send to me everything you hear.”

 ## 2 Samuel 15:37

-So Hushai, David’s friend, came into the city
+So Hushai, David’s friend, entered the city
-just as Absalom was entering Jerusalem.
+just as Absalom was arriving in Jerusalem.